Updated : Jan 17, 2020.

 Having a credit card can tremendously benefit you when it comes to EMI transactions.
 Let me explain how.

-One such benefit that I recently came across was an offer on Flipkart where in there was zero interest rate charged on EMIs through SBI credit cards.
+One such benefit that I recently came across, was an offer on Amazon, wherein there were zero interest rate charges on EMIs through multiple banks credit cards like HDFC.
 That’s pretty good savings every month.
 Have a look below.

-Lastly, if not complete waiver of interest charges on EMI’s , many times credit card holders get lesser interest charges on their EMI transactions.
+Lastly, if not a complete waiver of interest charges on EMI’s, many times credit cardholders get lesser interest charges on their EMI transactions.

 #6.
 Helps Avoid Borrowing at High Interest Rates When Out of Money